saytat/Notebooks/2016-01-18-project-ideas.md

 18. Walking in forest or parks.
 A soundscape can be produced and geotagged.
 So Walker 1 creates a soundscape / soundmap and uploads it.
 When Walker 2 retraces the path - the soundscape becomes audible.
 19. Geolocation based conversation.
 Use Case: Participant A is in Lazieki.
 Reaches a bench when the app signals that a connection to Kolkata is availble.
 If the user agrees to connect, she is connected to Participant B in Dhakuriya Lake Kolkata sitting on a bench.
 They can talk in real time.
 Or text.
 Or the texts can be voice synthesized.
 The two benches mark portals that can be connected.
 20. Augmented Reality - visual and aural pinned to printed posters.
 Think of posters of music festival that can activate soundscapes by image recognition. https://www.layar.com/
+21. Think about realtime audio.
+A personal radio feed.

 Walking is an activity that plays an important part in our daily lives.
 In addition to being a natural means of transportation, walking is also characterized by the